 Dubai Airport is one of the world's busiest, handling almost 100 million passengers last year.
 It and many other airports in the Middle East have become vital hubs for flights between Europe and Asia, especially with the closure of Russian airspace.

-For the aviation industry and companies, this has been described as the worst scenario since the outbreak of the pandemic.
+For the aviation industry and companies, this is described as the worst scenario since the outbreak of the pandemic.
 For hundreds of thousands of travelers who are either on their way to or from the region, it will also have major consequences.
-Travelers who are stuck in the Middle East, for example, are entitled to help, depending on which company and where they are flying from, says Fanny Forsling, a lawyer at the Swedish Consumer Agency.
+Travelers who are stuck in the Middle East, for example, are entitled to help, depending on which company and where they are flying from, says Fanny Forsling, lawyer at the Swedish Consumer Agency.

 When it comes to package tours, the organizers are responsible for the trip.